 Biotin Health Benefits

-- Some research suggests biotin supplementation may help to improve blood sugar management in those with type 2 diabetes however, further research on this is warranted .
+Some research suggests biotin supplementation may help in regulating blood sugar in those with type 2 diabetes however, further research on this is warranted .

 Which is Better for Skin: Collagen or Biotin?

-Both nutrients play an important role in overall health.
-However, your body can produce collagen on its own while you must obtain biotin from your diet.
+Both biotin and collagen play an important role in skin health.
+However, your body can produce collagen on its own, while you must obtain biotin from your diet.

-When it comes to skin health, collagen supplementation will likely provide greater benefits than biotin for healthy adults as biotin deficiency is rare.
+When it comes to healthy skin, taking a collagen supplement will likely provide greater benefits than a biotin supplement for healthy adults as biotin deficiency is rare.
 Additionally, older adults may notice a greater impact from collagen supplements as collagen production begins to decrease after the age of 30.

 Is Collagen or Biotin Better for Hair?

-Both collagen and biotin can help to improve the health and appearance of hair.
+Biotin and collagen can help to improve the health and appearance of hair.
 However, biotin supplementation may provide the most benefit if a biotin deficiency is present.

 One study found that biotin may help to boost hair growth in those who suffered hair loss as a result of rapid weight loss or biotin deficiency.
-This study suggests that biotin supplementation can help improve hair growth in those with and without a deficiency in this nutrient however, it is limited to a small sample size and further research is still needed .
+This study suggests that biotin supplementation can help improve hair growth in those with and without a deficiency in this nutrient.
+However, the study was small and more research is needed .

-Collagen supplementation may help promote strong, healthy hair by helping to protect damage to the hair follicles by acting as an antioxidant.
-Because it helps with skin elasticity and strength, it may help to prevent thinning hair by supporting a healthy scalp [22, 23].
+Collagen may help promote strong, healthy hair by helping by acting as an antioxidant.
+Because it helps strengthen skin cells, it may help to prevent thinning hair by supporting scalp health [22, 23].

-For overall hair health, one is not better than the other but instead they both provide their own set of benefits.
+For overall hair health, taking a biotin or collagen supplement can both provide their own set of benefits.

 Collagen or Biotin for Nails?